 The room was large.
 It had to be to accommodate the assorted VIPs, presidents, prime ministers, religious leaders, captains of industry, and their handlers.
-The walls were a light coloured wood, and the floor a commercial burgundy carpet with a geometric, and slightly annoying pattern.
+The walls were a light coloured wood, and the floor a commercial burgundy carpet with a geometric, and slightly annoying, pattern.
 The room had been pressed into service on short notice.
 Actually everything about this meeting had to be put together in a rush.
 It was that critically important.

 A low stage was at one end of the room with a podium and a microphone.
 A set of double doors at the back of the stage lead to the catacombs of the conference centre.
 Three steps on the front allowed access to and from the rest of the room.
 It was up these steps that Ubuntu Suluwaisi, Secretary General of the United Nations climbed.
 He was tired.
 It had been a very stressful few days.
 But he had been able to impress upon all those in attendance the importance of this meeting.
 If he hadn’t, then the fate of humanity would have been sealed.
 Reaching the podium he waited for the chatter and noise to die down.
 After waiting a few seconds however, he tapped the microphone on the podium to gain everyone’s attention.
 In short order the hubbub from the seated group died away.

 “Please General,” said Secretary Suluwaisi.
 “We’ve already explained why that would not work.
 This conference is the only way we can hope to fend off the disaster we are facing.”
-The general in the back slumped back in his chair, a sour expression on his face.
+The General in the back slumped back in his chair, a sour expression on his face.
 “But now with no farther delay I would like to present Kletchat !Kaloci’ the representative of the Galactic Union.
 He will explain the situation.”

 A figure then came in through the double doors.
 It was clearly NOT human.
-Its body, and as gender is an Earth concept we can only call the representative it, was roughly cylindrical, around three meters long, with twelve pairs of appendages down each side. each appendage ended in two fingers.
+Its body, and as gender is an Earth concept we can only call the representative it, was roughly cylindrical, around three meters long, with twelve pairs of appendages down each side.
+Each appendage ended in two fingers.
 At the moment it was using eight of these appendages to walk and the remaining four as arms.
 The uppermost part of the creature, what for the sake of argument the delegates though of as a head, contained five green eyes with elongated, cat-like, pupils, and several stiff bristles around what passed for a mouth.
 It was dressed in a loose fitting tailored uniform of green fabric.
-Its skin was a pink shade with blue highlights and if anyone had been able to get close enough, quite soft. the fluidity of its motions suggested that it had no bones.
+Its skin was a pink shade with blue highlights and if anyone had been able to get close enough, quite soft.
+The fluidity of its motions suggested that it had no bones.

 The Kletchat approached the podium and looked at the gathering while the Secretary stepped back against the wall.
 His people had evolved on a small planet slightly larger than the earth.
 By nature they were a rational and peaceful people.
-Once they became a spacefaring civilization the encountered other intelligent species and always tried to deal fairly with them.
+Once they became a spacefaring civilization they had encountered other intelligent species and always tried to deal fairly with them.
 They were one of the founding members of the Galactic Union, and now formed the core of the diplomatic and negotiation branches.

 Kletchat !Kaloci’ continued.
 “I am here to speak to you today at the request of Secretary Suluwaisi.
 I am here, bluntly, to give humanity one last chance.
 You see the Galactic Union has been aware of you for some time.
 We have become alarmed as you approached the level of a spacefaring civilization.
 We in the Galactic Union have determined that you will pose a threat to the galactic order.
-I was sent here to see if you could be redeemed and if not to sterilize the planet.”
+I was sent here to see if you could be redeemed and if not, to sterilize the planet.”

 “What do you mean by sterilize?,” asked a voice from the crowd.